Weekend Campouts - Troop 86

 • Try to arrive 10 before our departure time

-The troop will email details about the specific campout to all Scouts, parents, and leaders.
+For most events, the troop will send details about the specific campout to all Scouts, parents, and leaders.
 This will include a description of the location (possibly including an address and/or map) and a summary of the events planned by the troop’s PLC.

 Each event is different and will include varying activities.
 Scouts should therefore use this information to tailor their packing lists as needed.

-The troop will set a “Go/No-Go” date at least 2 weeks before the event.
-A decision on the event will be made at that time, based on the current RSVP list.
-This practice reduces the likelihood of a last-minute cancellation.
+The troop will set a “Go/No-Go” date at some point before the event.
+A decision on the event will be made at that time based on the current RSVP list.
+The sign-up deadline will be at least one week before the event (preferably two) to help avoid having to make last-minute cancellations right before the event if there are not enough attendees.

 We want all of our Scouts to attend our weekend campout event, so we will never turn away last-minute sign ups.
 That said, we appreciate your cooperation in signing up before the deadline, as it helps to avoid extra planning efforts to account for last-minute changes.

 We also understand that sometimes the unexpected will happen, and last-minute cancellations may be necessary.
-We simply ask that you do what you can to avoid these whenever possible, as it can have a significant impact on the event…which could include a last-minute cancellation of the entire event.
+We simply ask that you do what you can to avoid these whenever possible, and to let us know as soon as you determine that your plans have changed.
+Last-minute cancellations can have a significant impact on the event…which could include a cancellation of the entire event.

 The summary email described above will also include a list of the Scouts and Adult Leaders who have signed up for the event.
 It is very important to notify the troop about any inaccuracies ASAP.